isomerpages/sportsg-safesport/_who-are-we/safe-sport-commission.md

 ---
 ### What is the Safe Sport Commission?

-The Safe Sport Commission (“SS Commission”), is an advisory body comprising of key government agencies and important stakeholders representing National Sports Associations (NSAs) and athletes from the Olympic and Paralympic movement.
+The Safe Sport Commission comprises representatives of the different stakeholders in our sporting community to bring together participants and organisations in fostering a healthy and positive climate for all involved.

 #### Roles & Responsibilities of the Commission